1. What is the Bellingham Power Choice Program?

 3. How much will I save?

 The program has the potential offer a lower price than your utility’s Basic Service price, but savings cannot be predicted or guaranteed.
 The program price is fixed for 24 months, while National Grid and Eversource fixed Basic Service prices change every six months for residential and small business customers and every three months for medium and large business/industrial customers.
 Future prices cannot be known.
 As a result, the program price may not always be below your utility’s price.
 The program goal is to deliver savings when compared with the average of National Grid’s and Eversource’s changing rates.
 Savings will apply only to the supply portion of your bill.
 The delivery charges will be unaffected.

 4. How long will the program last?

 As long as Bellingham decides it is providing value.
-The contract with Agera Energy runs through December 2018 meter reads.
-Bellingham can then establish a new electricity supply contract, or end the program.
+The contract with Direct Energy runs through December 2020 meter reads.
+When that contract ends, Bellingham can either sign a new electricity supply contract and extend the program, or end the program.
 While the Town’s intention is to continue the program, if the Town decides to end the program, the Town will make an announcement, and all active participants will be seamlessly transitioned to their utility’s Basic Service offering.